danostro/solidity_smart_contracts/README.md

 # Welcome to HashLips 👄

-All the code in these repos was created and explained by HashLips on the main YouTube channel.
+All the codesss in these repos was created and explained by HashLips on the main YouTube channel.

 To find out more please visit: